|Useful links: Life with a single kidney and How to look after your kidneys

 - act as filters for your body to clean blood of wastes, yet retain essential elements needed by the body

-- they keep the proper balance of salts and acids in the body, and produce hormones and enzymes which help to:
+- they keep the proper balance of salts and acids in our body, produce hormones and enzymes which help to:

 - control your blood pressure